timescale/docs/_partials/_migrate_self_postgres_implement_migration_path.md

    psql -X -d $SOURCE -c "ALTER EXTENSION timescaledb UPDATE TO '<version number>';"
    ```

-1. **Check that you have upgraded to the correct version TimescaleDB**
+1. **Check that you have upgraded to the correct version of TimescaleDB**

     ```sql
     psql -X -d $SOURCE -c "\dx timescaledb;"